-This policy sets out certain procedures to be followed to ensure the Local Government principles are reflected in the conduct of Local Government meetings.
+This Policy is established in accordance with s150G of the Local Government Act 2009 (LGA) and sets out certain procedures for the conduct of Council Meetings to be followed to ensure the Local Government Principles are reflected in the conduct of Council Meetings.

-This policy, as required under section 150F of the Local Government Act 2009 (LGA), also sets out the process for how the Chairperson may deal with instances of unsuitable meeting conduct by Councillors in a Local Government meeting and the process for how suspected inappropriate conduct of a Councillor referred to the local government by the Independent Assessor is to be dealt with at a Local Government meeting.
+This Policy also sets out the process for how the Chairperson may deal with instances of unsuitable meeting conduct by Councillors in a Council Meeting and the process for how suspected inappropriate conduct of a Councillor referred to Council by the Independent Assessor is to be dealt with at a Council Meeting.